-If you are experiencing any difficulties with other SPs, faculty, preceptors, learners, or SP trainers, please address these concerns in a timely manner and in detail to the Clinical Skills Program Coordinator.
+Should you have any concerns with regards to other SPs, faculty, tutors, and learners, please address these concerns in a timely manner and in detail to the Standardized Patient Program Coordinator who booked you for the session.

-If you are experiencing any difficulties with the Clinical Skills Program Coordinator, please address these concerns to Tamara Boyd, UME Administrative Manager, Educational Resources.
+Should you have any concerns with regards to the Standardized Patient Program, staff, payment, etc please address these concerns to the UME Administrative Manager, Educational Resources.